mexish/UhcStatsMod/README.md

-# ForgeTemplate
+# Uhc Stats Mod
- A template for forge mods (sort of not polished), mostly made for me myself to use.
+ A mod for checking player stats in Hypixel UHC Champions